Short Term Memory with SQLite and PostgreSQL

 The current weather in New Delhi is **25°C (78°F)** with **haze**.
 The latest observation shows clear skies with light winds (10 km/h), but some hourly data indicates sunny periods.
 However, the weather description includes "haze," which might affect visibility.
 For the most accurate and up-to-date information, consider checking a real-time weather service. 🌤️

 The conversation is now stored in db/checkpoints.db.
-If you restart the Python process and reconnect to the same database file with the same thread_id, the agent remembers all previous messages.
+If we restart the process and reconnect to the same file with the same thread_id, the agent remembers everything.

 Memory Persistence with PostgreSQL

-For production multi-server deployments, PostgreSQL provides centralized conversation storage accessible from any server instance.
+For production across many servers, PostgreSQL gives us central storage that any server can reach.
 This example uses Neon, a serverless PostgreSQL provider.

 Diagram showing two ways to attach PostgreSQL: a manual psycopg connection or a context-managed connection string